Ten Titles for Christian Women to Wear

-Psalm 45 is a poem, written for a king on his wedding day.
-The poet describes the bride, also the daughter of a king, who is dressed and waiting in her palace for the procession which will take her to the king’s.
+Psalm 45 celebrates a royal wedding.
+This verse describes the princess bride who is dressed and waiting for the procession which will take her to the king.

 The portrait of a bride-to-be is a perfect comparison for the Christian woman transitioning from a life governed by worldly permissive standards to a life of virtuous standards set by God, her Heavenly Father and King.
-In addition to boosting our self-worth, this title reminds us to live by God’s principles.
+While she transitions, it helps to remind herself that she is His Royal Daughter.

 I chose you out of the world. . .
 (John 15:19)

 Matthew Poole’s Commentary states: “I [God], having chosen you out of the world, have given you new hearts, new frames and dispositions quite contrary to theirs; therefore the world, disliking you, and seeing that your principles are quite opposite to theirs, abhor and hate you.”

-This title makes us aware that our enemies would be pleased to seduce us into their lifestyle; therefore, we need to focus on the path which God has chosen us to walk.
+This title makes us aware of our obligation to focus on the path which God has chosen us to walk.

 3) Fragrance of Christ